mdn/content/files/en-us/web/javascript/reference/global_objects/array/reduce/index.md

 ## Description

 `reduce` takes two arguments, a callback function and an optional initial value.
-`reduce` calls the callback, as a function, once for each element after the first element present in the array, in ascending order.
+`reduce` calls the callback, as a function, once for each element in the array whenever an initial value is provided, in ascending order.
+If no initial value is provided, `reduce` calls the callback once for each element in the array after the first element.

 `reduce` returns whatever is returned from the callback on the final iteration.